-The session should be intact on the device it is being recorded on, even if that device is restarted.
+The race should be intact on the device it is being recorded on, even if that device is restarted.
 Depending on the device, closing the browser may result in the browser requiring internet access to reload the timing program files when the device recovers.
-Some devices may use a local copy in such circumstances
+Some devices may use a local copy in such circumstances.

-If you have internet access, a race can be picked up by a different device, provided the collaboration password (bottom of the timer screen) has been set.
+If you have internet access, a race can be picked up by the OOD on a different device, provided the collaboration password (bottom of the timer screen) has been set.
 You simply need to log back in and enter the collaboration password again.